 Vietnamese Basil Seed & Malva Nut Drink

-Soak the basil seeds with the malva nuts in water for about an hour.
-Once they have expanded, stir in the sugar.
-Add additional water if the drink is too dense.
+- Soak the basil seeds in 2 cups water for about an hour.
+Once they have expanded, stir in the soaked malva nuts and sugar.
+For some floral notes, add about a tsp of orange blossom extract.
+If the drink is too dense, add additional water.
 Serve chilled with ice cubes.